souhir1/Surface-Defect-Classification-with-TensorFlow/README.md

 | 0.0001        | 67%, 1.2              | 65%, 0.9726            | 51%, 1.5             |
 | 0.00001       | 40%, 1.654            | 38%, 1.60              | 26%, 1.7             |

-The Adam optimizer at a learning rate of 0.001 yielded the best performance, with the highest test accuracy and the lowest test loss among the configurations tested.
+The Adam optimizer, set at a learning rate of 0.001, delivered optimal results, achieving the highest test accuracy and the lowest test loss among all tested configurations.
+Consequently, it has been saved and is utilized for inference.
 ## Enhanced Model Complexity Notebook

-To tackle the rare scenario identified in task2-classification.ipynb, where validation accuracy exceeded training accuracy and validation loss was lower than training loss, due to constraints on hyperparameter adjustments set by the challenge.
-By creating this separate notebook, I increased the model's complexity—specifically by enhancing the dense layer to 256 units overcoming the limitations and significantly boosting the model's performance.
+Despite the impressive performance of the model in task2-classification.ipynb, I encountered an unusual scenario where the validation accuracy surpassed the training accuracy.
+This was due to the simplistic design of the dense layer, which comprised only 8 units and had a 40% dropout rate.
+Limited by these hyperparameter settings due to the challenge's constraints, I tackled this issue in enhanced-model-complexity.ipynb by increasing the dense layer to 256 units, which improved the model's performance.
 ### Performance Comparison

 | Notebook                          | Dense Layer Units | Optimizer | Learning Rate | Test Loss | Test Accuracy |